pieash9/shoppers-mart/README.md

 - **Redux:** Redux is a predictable state container for JavaScript apps, commonly used with React for managing application state.
 - **Tailwind CSS:** Tailwind CSS is a utility-first CSS framework that provides low-level utility classes to build custom designs without having to leave your HTML.
 - **Vite:** Vite is a fast, opinionated web dev build tool that serves your code via native ES Module imports during development.
+- **Frame Motion:** Frame Motion is a library for creating animations in React using the Framer Motion API.
+It provides a simple and declarative way to animate components and elements.

 ## Getting Started